 - Addiction care (e.g., health services to treat drug and/or alcohol dependency)

-- Even in these situations, the minor should be encouraged to discuss their issues with their parents.
+- Minors should be encouraged to discuss medical issues with their parents regardless of the exceptions that apply.

 Refusal to consent